 Beef sweetbreads are larger and have a more robust flavor, while pork sweetbreads fall in the middle in size and taste.

 Sweetbreads have a creamy texture, often described as succulent and tender.
-Rich tasting, they can be braised, fried, poached, roasted, grilled, or sautéed with success.
+Rich tasting, they can be braised, deep-fried, poached, roasted, grilled, or sautéed with success.

 Sweetbread Meat Nutrition